What is my bathroom-related phobia called?

 Question

-I have a very strong aversion to bathrooms.
-Public Bathrooms, private bathrooms, basically any bathroom which anyone besides myself has used.
-I am extremely distressed when I hear someone using the restroom or when I can smell it.
-For example when someone passes gas in a chair I can never sit there again.
-Can you tell me what this condition is called?
+I have a strong aversion to bathrooms, whether public or private, especially if anyone besides myself has used them.
+I feel extremely distressed when I hear someone using the restroom or notice any related smells.
+For example, if someone passes gas while sitting in a chair, I can never bring myself to sit there again.
+Could you tell me what this condition might be called?

 Note: Please review our disclaimer regarding the following answer